The Best CPU Coolers (2023 Reviews)

 • ExpensivernCAM software is useful but can often be unusable/buggy

-NZXT offers some of the most popular picks for AIO out there, and the Kraken Z73 is definitely one of the favorites for a couple of reasons.
+NZXT offers some of the most beloved picks for AIO out there, and the Kraken Z73 is definitely one of the preferred choices for a couple of reasons.

-First, we’ll start with the Z73’s strongest point, its design.
-NZXT has always had a minimalist style, and we can see that in the Z73 too.
+First, let’s begin with the Z73’s greatest feature, its appearance.
+NZXT has consistently displayed a streamlined style, and this is evident in the Z73 as well.

-However, this good sensation comes with a fee.
+However, this enjoyable sensation comes with a fee.
 And that fee is a $285 cost.
 And if you fancy RGB followers, you will need to pay an added $20.
-This is reasonably severe pricing, so why do computer devotees continue to accept NZXT’s AIOs?
+This is fairly steep pricing, so why do computer enthusiasts continue to accept NZXT’s AIOs?

-Well, NZXT has a pretty good track record when it comes to AIOs, so PC enthusiasts can trust that the cooler won’t fail after a few years.
-To make users feel even safer, the Z73 has a 6 year warranty.
+Well, NZXT has a fairly dependable track record when it comes to AIOs, so PC enthusiasts can trust that the cooler won’t fail after a few years.
+To make users feel even more confident, the Z73 has a 6 year warranty.

-Thermal performance is also one of the strongest points with NZXT AIOs, so, naturally, the Z73 offers some of the best cooling out there.
+Thermal performance is also one of the strongest points with NZXT AIOs, so, naturally, the Z73 offers some of the top-notch cooling out there.

 Table of ContentsShow